Meepsy23/CertPro.sh/README.md

   -------------------------
 3. Change the ssl_certificate and ssl_certificate_key path to where your nginx.key and nginx.crt are stored.<br />
 -------------------------
 4. Install the ca.crt in your browser.
-Keep the private key secret.
+Keep the private key (nginx.key) secret.
+If someone gets this key, they can sign their server with you certificate, and fake your identity.
 (Check your browser for a setting like "certificates")<br />
 -------------------------
 5. Run in terminal:

 	sudo service nginx restart (requires password)
 -------------------------
-6. Then, navigate to the IP your server is on (eg 127.0.0.1)<br />
+6. Then, navigate to the IP your server is on (eg 127.0.0.1 if you're browsing on the server machine)<br />
 ------------------------